OORZAAK GEVOLG

 Life as if you are always on the road

 Marcel van Hoef and Theo Derksen make their art from a common base, reality shows itself to them as an image, something to look at.
 The painter and photographer make a selection from this.
+Both place reality in a framework.
+And in the selection they have a shared predilection that you could call a common theme: that is the question of what change is.

 For van Hoef, that is the fascination for metamorphosis, the slow, sometimes sudden, transformation of a place.
 He named the exhibition and catalog of 2003 Genius Loci, the spirit or nature of the place: it is true that things can change at or in one place, but there remains a certain kind of presence.
 Shadows often appear in his paintings, which, if you look at them, give the impression of the moment and at the same time suggest a standstill of time, the time is frozen in it or solidifies.
 But shadows do not stand still, they are on the contrary very temporary, shadows literally change within a minute.
 The gardens, the fragments or the cut-outs of a built-up environment or a landscape, all of them frozen are at least silent, almost immobile.
 The experience of time or its absence is his theme.